Alvord Desert: Fall

 Fall is moderate with high temperatures ranging between 60 and 80 F and lows between 40 and 50 F. Fall is also one of the driest times of the year.

 Geology

+Faulting lowered the basin that holds the Alvord playa.
+Most movement on the Steens Mountain Fault appears to have occurred between 12 and 10 million years ago.
+Streams flow into the playa, but the water has no outlet and evaporates, leaving salt minerals on the surface.

 Three primary geothermal areas are along the western edge as well as cold springs following NE to SW trending normal faults.
 On the western edge of the desert is Alvord Hot Springs.
 At the north is Mickey Hot Springs: an assortment of bubbling mud, pools and, the occasional geyser.
+Hot spring activity at Mickey Springs dates back more than 30,000 years.
+A 2021 study concluded that some springs continued flowing after Lake Alvord submerged them.
 At the south is Borax Lake which is a thermal spring complex.
 To the east is an unnamed natural hot spring, one of 40 or more along 25 mi of the Alvord fault.
-To the southwest is seasonal alkali Alvord Lake which once extended 100 mi north and south—covering the desert.
+To the southwest is seasonal alkali Alvord Lake.
+During the late Pleistocene, a much larger lake covered the playa.
+At its highest level, it was more than 80 mi long and up to 280 ft deep.
+About 13,000 years ago, the lake breached Big Sand Gap and sent several cubic miles of water into the Coyote Lake basin.
+The flood eventually reached the Owyhee River and the Snake River, carving canyons and leaving boulders as much as 100 ft above present-day river channels.
 Several of the geothermal features in Alvord Desert Basin have been examined by a team of scientists and geologists from the University of Idaho, Boise State University, and Idaho State University.